 FHA Repair Requirements and Guidelines for FHA Loans

-Prior to 2005, sellers were sometimes reluctant to accept an offer from a buyer who was obtaining an FHA loan.
-The main reasons were that FHA required too many repairs before the loan could close, and the seller often ended up paying for those FHA repairs.
-Since then, FHA repair guidelines have softened.
+Prior to 2004, sellers were sometimes reluctant to accept an offer from a buyer who was obtaining a Federal Housing Administration (FHA) loan—they might even refuse such an offer.
+The main reasons were that the FHA required too many repairs before the loan could close, and the seller often ended up paying for those FHA repairs.

-Take the case of a Sacramento buyer who switched from a conventional loan to an FHA loan.
-When we informed the seller that the buyer had changed her mind and now intended to get an FHA loan, the seller agreed only if the buyer would be responsible for doing any FHA funding condition repairs called for in the appraisal.
+A buyer might switch from a conventional loan to an FHA loan in midstream.
+When the seller is informed of this, he might only agree to continue with the transaction if the buyer would be responsible for doing any FHA condition repairs that were called for in the appraisal.

 FHA Repairs for Garages

 FHA repair guidelines are not absolute.
 An underwriter can call for additional repairs and a converted garage is often a red flag.

 It's up to the appraiser and the underwriter as to whether the interior of a converted garage must be dismantled.
 The appraiser also has the option of simply appraising the value of the home without the garage conversion and/or deducting for the cost of demolition.

 FHA's biggest repair concerns are health and safety issues, protecting the security of the property, and the structural soundness of the property.

 Non-permitted additions and remodels are not always finished to code.
 Not only might the FHA require that these items be brought up to code, but it might not consider the value of non-permitted items in its appraisal if it decides to approve the loan without that requirement.